5 tax traps to avoid when working from home

-For the period 1 March 2020-30 June 2020 you have a choice of whether to use the new shortcut method or the previous conventional method, depending on which will give you a larger tax deduction.
+For the period 1 March to 30 June 2020 you have a choice of whether to use the new shortcut method or the previous conventional method, depending on which will give you a larger tax deduction.
 Unless you are working from your living room or dining table, it is possible that using the old conventional method will result in a larger tax deduction for you as it is based on actual expenses incurred.

 While the conventional method can be more involved to claim with and requires additional record keeping, it may be worth the effort if it results in a larger tax deduction for you.
 Make sure you compare the two methods to see which one will make financial sense for you, and if in doubt, speak to an accountant or tax agent.

 Arguably the biggest mistake you could make is not to claim any deduction for work-from-home expenses.
 On the surface it may seem like 80 cents an hour is not very much, but over a 2- to 3-month period it can add up to a few hundred dollars.
 And if you and your partner are both working from home, then it could be over $500 combined.
 So make sure you gather all your information in preparation for tax time.

 If in doubt about what you can and can't claim, it is best that you speak with your accountant or tax adviser.
 You can also visit ato.gov.au if you want more information on working-from-home tax deductions and tax returns.